How much does an LLC cost in Michigan?

 Naming your Limited Liability Company doesn’t cost anything.
 The Michigan Secretary of State doesn’t require you to file an LLC Name Reservation or anything like that.

-Your business name is approved (at no extra cost) when your Articles of Organization is approved by the state.
+Your business name is approved (at no extra cost) when your Articles of Organization is approved by the state during the LLC formation process.

 Check out our Michigan LLC Name page for instructions.